OwenCochell/cursepy/docs/source/advn/hand.rst

 This is the one and only restriction to handlers.
-The reason why this is the case is because capy must guarantee that a 'handel()' method is present on the object to load
+The reason why this is the case is because cursepy must guarantee that a 'handel()' method is present on the object to load
 (You will find out why this is later).
-It is also important for the HandlerCollection(HC), as it will assign some values in the object, and capy does not want weird errors to occur.
+It is also important for the HandlerCollection(HC), as it will assign some values in the object, and cursepy does not want weird errors to occur.

 Here is an example of making a simple handler that does nothing: